So, what size ladder for 3 story house do you need?

 Easy to Use

-The ladder uses the QuickLatch system with the rung lock that keeps the base and fly sections in place.
+The ladder uses the QuickLatch system with a rung lock that keeps the base and fly sections in place.

 This system allows the user to secure the base and fly sections in the extended position with just one finger in a single operation.